 "A manager is someone who helps people work together."
-It is a hard job, seldom done well and seldom appreciated.
-Good managers put others first and, by doing so, help everyone and the organization succeed.
-Managers must be conversant in every management discipline and, more important, they need compassion, wisdom and strength of character.
+It's a hard job, seldom done well or appreciated.
+Good managers put others first to help everyone and the organization succeed.
+Managers must be conversant in every management discipline and need compassion, wisdom and strength of character.
 They pledge to the Code of Managerial Power.

 Thank you for Subscribing.
 A subscription confirmation link has been sent to your email.

 Workgroup report: How to uncover or discover inspiring meaning in your team's work

 A Workgroup member had one of the toughest management challenges: helping employees find meaning in work that is technical, repetitive and frankly dull.
 (The issue is current and sensitive, and therefore confidential.)
 The peers did find a fresh perspective that revealed that, yes, this work does have real social value, which has huge value for productivity, retention and recruitment.Derrick Van Mell

 You can't make your employees happy unless you understand just what that means.

 Caring and competent managers know that making employees happy isn’t ultimately about pays or perks.
 But many people have one of three mistaken ideas about happiness.Derrick Van Mell

 An antidote to a unending SWOT analysis, the Trends Outline provides the six common categories of trends (opportunities and threats) that conscientious manager must stay on top of.Derrick Van Mell

 Workgroup 2: What work must be done in person?